 Activities in Southeast are rich in culture, especially that of the Tlingit, Haida, and Tsimshian people.
 Take time to explore Native traditions of Southeast, it’s worth the time in destinations like Ketchikan, Wrangell, Juneau, Haines, and Sitka.
 Take a kayak trip out of Ketchikan or explore mighty Mendenhall Glacier near Juneau, and watch for black and brown bears fishing in rushing salmon streams.
 Savor the atmosphere, too; the rainforests of Southeast are like none other, so try ziplining above or hiking beneath these towering Sitka Spruce or Hemlock trees.

 Interior Alaska: The central region of the state is a majestic example of the Alaska people often picture in their minds.
-Towering mountains, vast rivers and valleys make up the Interior, especially Denali, or Mount McKinley, North America’s highest peak.
+Towering mountains, vast rivers and valleys make up the Interior, especially Denali, North America’s highest peak (note: It’s just “Denali,” not Mount Denali or Mt.
+Denali).
 It’s cold in the winter and can be hot and dry in the summer, especially near Fairbanks, and visitors are treated to the aurora borealis and famous Midnight Sun.
 The Athabascan People have thrived on this land for centuries, and are proud of their heritage; operating fish camps and living a subsistence lifestyle in a somewhat nomadic structure.

 Activities include alpine hiking near Denali National Park, wildlife viewing, kayaking, mountain biking, and camping within full view of mountain ranges and rolling tundra.
 Bugs can be nasty here, so come prepared, but the rewards far outweigh the itching, at least in our book.
 Check out the Denali Highway if you’re feeling particularly adventurous, but be aware it’s a dirt road and takes a long time to cross.
 We love camping in the Interior.